Francis Sheehy-Skeffington: Court martial of Bowen-Colthurst

 There were doubts about the impartiality of the court martial.
-There was no discussion of Bowen-Colthurst's April 26th report and no mention of Coade.
-Similarly off limits were Bowen-Colthurst's activities in the hours and days following the executions—the murder of Richard O'Carroll in particular.
+Hanna Sheehy Skeffington's solicitor wrote to Prime Minister Asquith to complain about the prosecutor's conduct of the case.
+Though Rosborough’s testimony alluded to Bowen-Colthurst's 26 April report, the court ignored this document.
+There was no mention of Coade.
+Similarly off limits were Bowen-Colthurst's actions after the executions, most notably the murder of Richard O'Carroll.
 Important witnesses (Colonel McCammond, Lieutenants Tooley and Gibbon, Sergeant Claxton and others), who might have provided different views of Bowen-Colthurst's character and mental state, were not summoned to give evidence.
-Most importantly, the medical evidence did not clearly establish Bowen-Colthurst's insanity at the time of the shootings, the standard of proof for insanity required by the Manual of Military Law.
+Most importantly, the medical evidence had not clearly established Bowen-Colthurst's insanity at the time of the shootings, the standard of proof for insanity required by Chapter VII (Section 9) of the Manual of Military Law.